Sailor (song): Petula Clark

 Petula Clark recorded "Sailor" with her regular producer Alan A. Freeman who was assisted with the track's production by Tony Hatch, marking the first collaboration between Clark and her future hit making mentor.
 Clark, based in Paris since 1957, had been pitched "Sailor" by Hatch and orchestra leader Peter Knight while in London for a conference: (Petula Clark quote:)"I said yes, yes, yes.
 It's a nice sounding song [that] I liked".
 In addition to the Peter Knight Orchestra and Chorus, the session personnel for Clark's recording of "Sailor" included guitarists Vic Flick and Big Jim Sullivan, and also Harry Pitch whose harmonica playing was a striking feature of the track.

 Originally scheduled for 20 January 1961, the release of Clark's version of "Sailor" was moved up a week to 13 January due to Anne Shelton's version of the song being released within the first two weeks of the year.
-Clark's version of "Sailor" debuted at #18 on the UK Top 50 dated 28 January 1961, becoming Clark's first UK chart entry since "Baby Lover", #12 in March 1958, an intermittent ten UK single releases having failed to chart.
-A sales total of 250,000 units for Clark's "Sailor" was announced by Pye Records the week of 18 February 1961 when the single was in its second week at #2: on the chart for the following week: that of 23 February 1961, Clark's "Sailor" moved to the #1 position of the UK chart, besting Clark's previous strongest UK charter: With All My Heart" which in 1957 had peaked at #4.
-On the tally of the biggest UK hits of 1961 "Sailor" by Petula Clark is ranked at #16.
+Clark's version of "Sailor" debuted at number 18 on the UK Top 50 dated 28 January 1961, becoming Clark's first UK chart entry since "Baby Lover", number 12 in March 1958, an intermittent ten UK single releases having failed to chart.
+A sales total of 250,000 units for Clark's "Sailor" was announced by Pye Records the week of 18 February 1961 when the single was in its second week at number 2: on the chart for the following week: that of 23 February 1961, Clark's "Sailor" moved to the number 1 position of the UK chart, besting Clark's previous strongest UK charter: With All My Heart" which in 1957 had peaked at number 4.
+On the tally of the biggest UK hits of 1961 "Sailor" by Petula Clark is ranked at number 16.

-Although "Downtown" was to become Clark's signature song its UK chart peak would be #2: the second Petula Clark single to reach #1 in the UK Singles Chart would be "This is My Song" in 1967.
-Both of Clark's UK #1 hits would compete with rival versions: "Sailor" would be a #10 hit for Anne Shelton while Harry Secombe's version of "This is My Song" would rise as high as #2.
+Although "Downtown" was to become Clark's signature song its UK chart peak would be number 2: the second Petula Clark single to reach number 1 in the UK Singles Chart would be "This is My Song" in 1967.
+Both of Clark's UK number 1 hits would compete with rival versions: "Sailor" would be a number 10 hit for Anne Shelton while Harry Secombe's version of "This is My Song" would rise as high as number 2.
 (The relevant recordings by both Shelton and Secombe have Wally Stott perform arranging and conducting duties.)